Anisotropic tensor calculus: Anisotropic Tensor Calculus

-A computation in coordinates as in the proof of Lemma \ref{lemma:dhv} shows that the definition does not depend on the extension $V$.
-Moreover, it follows easily that ${\mathcal D}(f g)={\mathcal D}(f) g+f {\mathcal D}( g)$ and then as in the classical case of tensor derivations (see \cite[Theorem 2.15]{Oneill}) that ${\mathcal D}$ is an anisotropic tensor derivation (it commutes with contractions and it satisfies the leibnitzian rule for the tensor product). \end{proof}
+It is straightforward to check that ${\mathcal D}T$ is ${\mathcal F}(A)$-multilinear and then an anisotropic tensor.
+Moreover, as in the classical case of tensor derivations (see \cite[Theorem 2.15]{Oneill}), one can check that ${\mathcal D}$ is an anisotropic tensor derivation (it commutes with contractions and it satisfies the Leibnitzian rule for the tensor product). \end{proof} Let us see how to compute the tensor derivation when we consider the tensor $T$ evaluated in one-forms $\theta^1,\ldots,\theta^r$ and vector fields $X_1,\ldots, X_s$ in $M$ (recall that, by Remark \ref{extendT}, this is enough to determine $T$).
+In such a case, from the definitions